QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 df
 ```

-`zip` function here creates pairs of values at the corresponding position of the two lists (i.e. [0,3], [3,4] ...)
+The `zip` function here creates pairs of values at the corresponding position of the two lists (i.e. [0,3], [3,4] ...)

 **Application: Missing Value Imputation**

 Replacing missing values is an important step in data munging.

-We can use functions above to replace missing values
+We can use the functions above to replace missing values

 ```{code-cell} python3
 # replace all NaN values by 0